aharonium/opensiddur.org/posts/HTML/compilations/siddurim/shabbat-siddur/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem.html.md

 Adonai's voice, with power - Adonai's voice, majestic.
 Adonai's voice breaks cedars, Adonai shatters Lebanon's cedars,
 Lebanon skips like a calf, Sirion like a wild young ox.
-Adonai’s voice sparks fiery flames; Adonai’s voice makes the desert spin; Adonai’s voice shakes the Ḳadesh desert; Adonai’s voice uproots the oaks, and strips the forests bare, In God’s temple all cry: "Glory!"
+Adonai’s voice sparks fiery flames; Adonai’s voice makes the desert spin; Adonai’s voice shakes the Kadesh desert; Adonai’s voice uproots the oaks, and strips the forests bare, In God’s temple all cry: "Glory!"
 Adonai enthroned above the flood, Adonai will reign forever.
 Adonai will give strength to His people, Adonai will bless His people with peace.
 </div>
 </td></tr>